The Jetsons: Home media

-On June 28, 1990, Hanna-Barbera Home Video released six episodes from the show on videocassette.
+In 1990, Hanna-Barbera Home Video released six episodes from the show on videocassette.
 Warner Home Video released season 1 on DVD in Region 1 on May 11, 2004; upon its release, James Poniewozik wrote that it is "as much about New Frontier 1962 as about the distant future.
 Its ditzy slapstick is like the peanut-butter-and-jelly mix Goober Grape—if you didn't love it as a kid, you're not going to acquire the taste as an adult—and the pop-culture gags ... have not aged well.
 But the animation is still a classic of gee-whiz atomic-age modernism."

 The review of the DVD release from Entertainment Weekly said the show "trots through surprisingly dated sitcom plots about blustery bosses, bad lady drivers, and Elvis Presleyesque teen idols, all greeted with laugh tracks" but points out "it's the appeal of the retro-prescient gadgets (recliner massagers, big-screen TVs, two-way monitors) that still carries the show."
 Season 1 was released on DVD in Region 4 on July 5, 2006.
 Season Two, Volume 1 was released on DVD almost three years later, on June 2, 2009, for Region 1.

-On November 8, 2011, Warner Home Video (via the Warner Archive Collection) released The Jetsons: Season 2, Volume 2 on DVD in Region 1 as part of their Hanna-Barbera Classics Collection.
+On November 8, 2011, Warner Home Video (via the Warner Archive Collection) released The Jetsons: Season 2, Volume 2 on DVD in Region 1 as part of their Hanna-Barbera Classic Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
 Warner Archive followed up by releasing Season 3 in the same way on May 13, 2014.

 The complete ABC series was released on Blu-ray on September 10, 2019, by Warner Home Video (again via the Warner Archive Collection), sourced from new 2K scans of the original broadcast masters while maintaining the show's original 4:3 aspect ratio.

 Legacy

+William S Higgins writing for The Encyclopedia of Science Fiction noted that the show "has become a popular metonym for 'the future'.
+While satirizing Space Age notions of a better tomorrow, the series seems also to have visually codified expectations of the future to a great many viewers: when the twenty-first century arrived, complaints that flying cars and jet packs were missing often mentioned The Jetsons.".

+The show influenced the turn-of-the-millennium show Futurama, which made a number of references to The Jetsons, or reused its tropes.